wnbui/my_blog/content/en/posts/static_site.md

 ## Register a domain with Route 53

-AWS [Route 53](https://aws.amazon.com/route53/) is a scalable Domain Name System (DNS).
+<p>AWS [Route 53](https://aws.amazon.com/route53/) is a scalable Domain Name System (DNS).
 First, register a custom domain through Route 53.
-I was able to register my custom domain for $13 in a matter of minutes.
+I was able to register my custom domain for $13 in a matter of minutes.</P>

 ![Registering domain](/posts/images/static_site/domain_registration.png "Registering domain")